LedgerHQ/ragger/_sources/glossary.rst.txt

      It is composed of the emulator itself, and a HTTP client-server module allowing to easily control and communicate with said emulator.

+   Use Case
+     In the Fatstacks SDK, a **Use Case** refers to a pre-designed :term"`Page` or group of Pages.
+For instance, the settings Use Case manages one or several :term:`Pages <Page>` in order to display and change the settings.
+     This name is used in ``Ragger`` to designate the class allowing to interact with a Use Case.

+     Use Cases are created from :term:`Pages <Page>` and sometimes :term:`Layouts <Layout>`